Spontel/SilicaGel/tos.md

 ## 2. Bot Purpose

 This bot is used for light server moderation and entertainment purposes.
-By reading this Terms of Service, you are agreeing to not use this bot for unlawful purposes or criminal activities.
+By using Silica Gel, you are agreeing to not use this bot for unlawful purposes or criminal activities.

 ## 3. Data Policy

+By using Silica Gel, you are agreeing to all forms of data collection as described in the [Privacy Policy]()